automorphism88/snapraid-btrfs/README.md

 them from being snapshotted.

 ### Q: Can I also manage snapshots manually with snapper?
+A: Yes. `snapraid-btrfs` keeps track of its own snapshots using a snapper userdata key, and will ignore any snapshots without that userdata key defined.
+If you delete `snapraid-btrfs` snapshots using snapper, parity protection may be lost, so it is recommended that you use the `snapraid-btrfs cleanup` command instead, which will only delete snapshots when it is safe to do so (and will ignore any snapshots without that userdata key specified).
+If you need to free up space by deleting old snapshots, it is recommended that you complete a new sync with a fresh set of snapshots (which will initially require no space since they will be identical to the live filesystem), then run the `snapraid-btrfs cleanup` command to delete the old ones.

+### Q: Can I change the snapper userdata key that is used to track snapshots?
 A: Yes.
-Snapraid-btrfs keeps track of its own snapshots using the snapraid-btrfs userdata key in snapper, and will ignore any snapshots without that userdata key defined.
-If you delete snapraid-btrfs snapshots using snapper, parity protection may be lost, so it is recommended that you use the `snapraid-btrfs cleanup` command instead, which will only delete snapshots when it is safe to do so (and will ignore any snapshots without the snapraid-btrfs userdata key).
-If you need to free up space by deleting old snapshots, it is recommended that you complete a new sync with a fresh set of snapshots (which will initially require no space since they will be identical to the live filesystem), then run the `snapraid-btrfs cleanup` command to delete the old ones.
+If the `SNAPRAID_USERDATA_KEY` environment variable is set, `snapraid-btrfs` will use that as its userdata key.
+Otherwise, it will default to using the name of the script.
+Beware that if you change this, snapshots created before the change will no longer be identified as having been created by `snapraid-btrfs`.

 ### Q: Can I restore a previous snapshot?
 A: Just like with "vanilla" snapraid, a fix can only restore the array to the